kissibugum/Portfolio_Website/README.md

 - Update social media links with your profiles.

 ## NOTE
-- The site makes perfect use of the hover effect to display all necessary information
+- The site makes perfect use of the hover effect to display all necessary information especially on the projects session

 ## Contact